decision-making-mike/sql-postgresql-learning/README.md

 A blog documenting me learning of SQL and PostgreSQL

+## 01 Nov, 2024 (day 19)

+I have added the DML.
+You can view it at https://github.com/decision-making-mike/sql-postgresql-learning/blob/main/transport-company-database/insert-data.sql.

+I have changed the name of the file with the DDL from `tables-ddl.sql` to `create-tables.sql`.
+As you can see, it now starts with a verb.
+I think the name now better conveys the fact that the file is a script, that is, a set of commands that **do** something.
+In the same manner have I formed the name of the file with the DDL, that is, `insert-data.sql`.

+The data have I handcrafted.
+I wanted to have something to insert now.
+I am thus able to perform basic queries.
+I think for me learning to have more of a demonstrational feel I might need to prepare more data.
+Should the future concur, I shall prepare a script generating random data, of arbitrary volume.
+In fact I would be glad to prepare such a script, if for now other reason than for the feel of automatizing me work.

+### TODOs

+1. New tables adding consideration
+2. PostgreSQL documentation continuation
+3. Some basic queries thinking about

 ## 31 Oct, 2024 (day 18)

 I have added descriptions of tables.